Mark Strong: Personal life

-Strong is married to television producer Liza Marshall, with whom he has two sons named Gabriel and Roman.
+Strong is married to television producer Liza Marshall, with whom he has two sons: Gabriel and Roman.
 They live in North London, which Strong discussed in 2007: "I've got no desire to live anywhere else.
 I was born here, my wife was born here, my kids were born here, and this is where we're going to stay. [...]
 I'm able to keep my head below the parapet.
 I get on with my work, I have a family, and I get on the Tube.
 It just so happens that I'm doing this job."

-Strong is a lifelong fan of Arsenal FC.
+Strong is a lifelong fan of Arsenal FC and started attending games when he was seven years old.
 He has named Ace in the Hole, Blade Runner, His Girl Friday, The Night of the Hunter, This Is Spinal Tap, and the work of the Coen brothers as his favourite films.
-He speaks fluent German and some Italian, and provided the German dubbing for Daniel Craig's voice in Obsession when "German with an English accent" was required.
+He speaks fluent German and some Italian, and provided the German dubbing in scenes from the film Obsession in which Daniel Craig's character speaks German with an English accent.
 He and Craig previously lived together, became friends, and co-starred in the BBC drama Our Friends in the North.
 Craig is also the godfather of Strong's son Roman.